wayneclub/Apple-Dictionary/README.md

 **NON-COMMERCIAL USE ONLY**

 ## DESCRIPTION

 This project provides online dictionaries for convenient offline use, expands Apple's dictionary, and facilitates simultaneous searches across multiple dictionaries.
+Support dark mode and offline prounciation.

 | Name                                   | Language        | Link |
 | -------------------------------------- | --------------- | ------ |